 While certain violations are categorized as “High Risk” based on a customer’s policies and configurations at the initial expense review level, medium-risk violations are really what ABI was built to analyze.
-Not all medium risk expense violations should be treated the same.
+Not all medium-risk expense violations should be treated the same.

-For example, let’s say two employee submit the same expense report on which each violated his daily meal cap limit by $20 for the day.
+For example, let’s say two employees submit the same expense report on which each violated his daily meal cap limit by $20 for the day.
 According to the company’s configuration, small meal limit violations should only incur medium-level risk.
-After initial receipt and report analysis, AppZen’s AI will assign a preliminary medium risk.
+After the initial receipt and report analysis, AppZen’s AI will assign a preliminary medium risk.